aa-m-sa/kandi-tutkielma/README.md

 # kandi-tutkielma

 This repo contains the written part of my B.Sc. thesis (in Finnish).
-Topic of the thesis was "Simulated annealing and detecting circles in images".
+Topic of the thesis was "Simulated annealing and detecting circles in images" (Mallinnettu jäähdytys ja ympyräkiekkojen etsiminen kuvasta).

 Link to code (TBA).